kykrueger/openbis/src/vagrant/obis/README.md

 ## start openBIS

 1. `vagrant ssh` -- to log into the virtual machine
-1. `/vagrant_initialize/start_services.sh` -- start openBIS and any other services
+2. `/vagrant_initialize/start_services.sh` -- start openBIS and any other services
-1. point your browser to `https://localhost:8443/openbis/` and check whether your server is up and running.
+3. point your browser to `https://localhost:8443/openbis/` and check whether your server is up and running.
 Try logging in as an admin user, for example.
-1. check the AS and DSS logs if you encounter any problems
+4. check the AS and DSS logs if you encounter any problems
    * `/home/openbis/bin/bislog.sh` -- openbis AS logfile
    * `/home/openbis/bin/dsslog.sh` -- datastore server DSS logfile
+5. You can access the openBIS instance at https://localhost:8443/openbis/.

 ## create a new user in openBIS

 1. point your browser to the ELN-LIMS Lab notebook running at `https://localhost:8443/openbis/webapp/eln-lims/` and log in as admin
-1. go to Utilities -> User Manager, click on the Operations dropdown and choose "ceate User"
+2. go to Utilities -> User Manager, click on the Operations dropdown and choose "ceate User"
-1. enter a username (User ID) and a password to create a new user in openBIS (this may a while)
+3. enter a username (User ID) and a password to create a new user in openBIS (this may a while)